Taaanos/go-REST-simple-product/README.md

 ### Config and env files

-`.config` is read by the go app, change vars according to your needs `.env` is read by docker, changes here should be synced with `.config`. (not automated yet)
+`.config` is read by the go app, change vars according to your needs.
+`.env` is read by docker, changes here should be synced with `.config`.